studybuffalo/jsPDF-TB/README.md

 This library attempts to follow the
 [airbnb style guide](https://github.com/airbnb/javascript), with the following exceptions:
-- Indents are done with 4 spaces, rather than 2
+- Indents are done with 4 spaces, rather than 2 (personal preference for readability)
+- Strings are enclosed in double quotes (single quotes are used more often in strings and would require excessive escaping)

 ## License (LGPL-3.0)
 This program is free software: you can redistribute it and/or modify